 Social Skills, Current Events and Personal Safety

 The most important homework your child can do this year is read.
 Your child should try to read for twenty minutes every night, practice spelling words and practice math facts between 10-15 minutes.
+This practice can be recorded on the weekly “Practice Log” that will be sent home the beginning of each week.
 A weekly homework assignment (handwriting practice, math facts, writing, etc.) will be on the back of your child’s spelling list.
 This homework assignment should be completed and returned to school on the following Monday.
 Occasionally, I will send other homework home either as a follow-up activity (review) to what was done in class or something your child should individually practice.

 Each field trip we take during the year pertains to our curriculum focus at that specific time of the year.
-Our first field trip will be to Royal Oak Apple Orchard on October 20th.
-We will also have a spring field trip in April.
+Our first field trip will be to Royal Oak Apple Orchard on September 23rd.

 I am interested in

 utilizing parents in the classroom, small groups, reading and math

 If you are interested in volunteering somehow in the classroom,

 please fill out the volunteer sheet.

 I will contact the parents that are interested to begin a

 newsletters summarizing activities and skills the first graders are